-- 1. Identify main ideas and details (stated and unstated) in 5-7 minute long level-appropriate academic listening texts.
-(L 49, 52, 53, 54, 55) (S 52) - Take accurate notes using the structure provided on listening texts specified in Outcome 1.
-(L -53) (S - 44, 55, 59) - Demonstrate the ability to exchange points of view on non-academic and academic topics in small group discussions by participating in the conversation, understanding the points made by others, and expressing opinions.
-(L - 55, 57, 59, 61) (S - 45, 46, 48, 49, 50) - Prepare and deliver a well-organized oral presentation of 3-5 minutes on an academic topic (including non-verbal communication) using an outline (no notes) and visual aids without plagiarism.
-(S - 44, 45, 47, 57)
+- 1. Identify main ideas and details (stated and unstated) in 5-7-minute level-appropriate academic listening texts.
+(L 49, 52, 53, 54, 55) (S 52) - 2.
+Take accurate notes using the structure provided on listening texts specified in LO1 (L 53) (S 44, 55, 59) - 3.
+Demonstrate the ability to exchange points of view on non-academic and academic topics in small group discussions by participating in the conversation, understanding the points made by others, and expressing opinions.
+(L 55, 57, 59, 61) (S 45, 46, 48, 49, 50) - 4.
+Identify and distinguish between content and function words in phrases/clauses. - 5.
+Understand and be able to divide speech into thought groups.
+Understand how thought groups affect meaning. - 6.
+Demonstrate comprehension of focus words.
+Identify focus words within a given passage. - 7.
+Be able to understand correct intonation (rising, falling, even) in speech and be able to distinguish nuances in meaning based on intonation.